skip to Main Content

 A lawyer always owes a duty of confidentiality to all of their clients.

-Basically, a lawyer can only release all their information on a client to the courtroom if authorized by the client or by the courts.
+Basically, a lawyer can only release all their information on a client if authorized by the client or the courts.
 People are sometimes confused, wondering why this information is confidential.
-However, it is highly important that client information be confidential in order for a lawyer to give effective advice and clearly communicate with their clients.
-In order to serve their client effectively, the client must feel secure that they can tell their lawyer almost anything in strict confidentiality.
+However, it’s important that client information be confidential in order for a lawyer to give effective advice and clearly communicate with their clients.
 This ensures that lawyers understand the entire situation to the fullest possible extent and can give the best advice possible.

 Client/Executor Authorization

 Usually, estate litigation cases arise after the will-writer has passed.
-In this case, the client obviously can’t expressly authorize the release of the information in the lawyer’s file, so the executor of the will is given this ability.
-This is because an executor is someone who was appointed by the testator to handle the administration of the estate, and as such is expected to act in the best interests of the beneficiaries, executing the will as the testator had intended.
-In order for the executor to waive confidentiality, the executor of the will must sign off, agreeing for the lawyer’s file to be released.
+In this case, the client obviously can’t authorize the release of the information in the lawyer’s file.
+The executor of the will is able to authorize the release of information.
+Executors are appointed to administer the estate, and must act in the best interests of the beneficiaries.
+In order for the executor to waive confidentiality, they must sign off, agreeing for the lawyer’s file to be released.
 The executor has the option to allow this or not.

-When the will-writer is still alive, they are authorized to allow the will drafting lawyer to release the information if they choose so.
+When the will-writer is still alive, they can allow the will drafting lawyer to release information if they choose.
 The executor will not be given this ability until after the testator has deceased.

 Court Authorization